lhcb/starterkit-lessons/first-analysis-steps/eos-storage.md

 $ root /eos/lhcb/user/a/another/myfavouritefile.root
 ```

-You may also use the following path which is independent of the EOS mount (the mount is in general not very reliable):
+You may also use the following path which is independent of the EOS mount:

 ```bash
 $ root root://eoslhcb.cern.ch//eos/lhcb/user/a/another/myfavouritefile.root
 ```

+In general the fuse mount of EOS is not very reliable and it is not recommended to use it for moving or accessing large numbers of files.
+Instead you can use the [eos commands](http://eos-docs.web.cern.ch/eos-docs/clicommands.html), for example `eos cp`, or the [xrootd protocol](https://xrootd.slac.stanford.edu/doc/xrdcl-docs/www/xrdcldocs.html#x1-40003), for example `xrdcp`.